milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

 [Phoenix][phoenix], [Tesla][tesla], [Swoosh][swoosh], etc., and have been
 downloaded almost 6 million times.
-But more importantly, at least to me, is how the MIME library is implemented, its code is really concise, it's around 200 SLOC (Source Lines Of Code) including comments, and embed really interesting concepts.
+But more importantly, at least to me, is how the MIME library is implemented, its code is really concise, it's around 200 SLOC (Source Lines Of Code) including comments, and embed captivating concepts.

 ## How the MIME library was built?